nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to exit the application
-2. contHACKS closed.
+2. contHACKS closes

-Use case ends.
+Use case ends

 ### Non-Functional Requirements